Main / Edit / History / / Users Area

 Client side storage considerations (Replay attack)

-There is no way to reset his session to level 1 because he always can go back in time.
+There is no way to reset his session to level 1 because he can always go back in time.

-So client side storage in very good thing to use but you should be very careful with it.
+So client side storage is a very powerful and useful tool, but you should be very careful when using it.

 Server side storage